pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 #### PD Balancing Behavior

-In the case of `FOLLOWER_CONSTRAINTS="[+region=us-east-1,+region=us-east-2]" FOLLOWERS=3`, is pd deterministic in balancing between each of the regions?
+In the case of `FOLLOWER_CONSTRAINTS="[+region=us-east-1,+region=us-east-2]" FOLLOWERS=3`, is PD deterministic in balancing between each of the regions?
 If not, is it possible to ask PD to have certain scheduling/balancing policies.

 Other examples of scheduling policies (versus scheduling constraints) have been proposed by [@nolouch](https://github.com/nolouch), which I will paraphrase here: